 Definitions

-- n.
-In Roman antiquity, a temple or sanctuary, by some scholars believed to have contained a basin or fountain in which persons coming to sacrifice washed.
+- noun In Roman antiquity, a temple or sanctuary, by some scholars believed to have contained a basin or fountain in which persons coming to sacrifice washed.
 But the actual distinction between delubrum and templum is uncertain.

-- n.
-A font or baptismal basin.
+- noun A font or baptismal basin.

 Examples